 1. You need to understand a lot of different technologies

-Software engineering requires knowledge and experience in many different technologies, such as programming languages, frameworks, databases, operating systems, and more.
+Software engineering requires knowledge and experience in many different technologies, such as programming languages, frameworks, databases, software development KPIs, operating systems, and more.
 Gaining expertise in all of these areas can be a daunting task for any novice developer.

 2. Problem solving skills are essential